altipla-consulting/cloudtasks/README.md

 )

 func ConnectQueues(s *doris.Server) error {
+  // PROJECT_HASH should be replaced by your Cloud Run project hash.
+  // For example if you have URLs like "https://foo-service-9omj3qcv6b-ew.a.run.app/" the hash will be "9omj3qcv6b".
-  QueueFoo = cloudtasks.NewQueue(s, "fooProjectHash", "foo")
+  QueueFoo = cloudtasks.NewQueue(s, "PROJECT_HASH", "foo")
-  QueueBar = cloudtasks.NewQueue(s, "fooProjectHash", "bar")
+  QueueBar = cloudtasks.NewQueue(s, "PROJECT_HASH", "bar")

   return nil
 }